cnobles/gintools/README.md

 * **track_clones** : Returns a GRangesList of integration sites shared between multiple GRanges objects.
 * **condense_intsites** : Returns a GRanges object containing a single integration site in each row, removing all breakpoint information.
 * **determine_abundance** : Returns a data.frame with position ids and abundances, calculated by the number of unique fragment lengths or utilizing the sonicLength package.
+* **cluster_kv** : Returns the cluster or group membership based on connections between key nodes based on supplied values.

 #### Utilities